Daisy Hill Koala Centre

 - learn the signs and symptoms of a sick or injured koala

-- learn how to keep koalas safe in the backyard
+- learn how to keep koalas safe in your backyard

 - become informed about the Queensland Government’s koala programs.

-Daisy Hill Koala Centre staff run koala-focused education programs for schools and groups within the centre.
+Daisy Hill Koala Centre staff run koala-focused talks for schools and groups within the centre.
 If you'd like to know more or are interested in making a booking, contact the centre between 8am and 4pm weekdays, and talk to a ranger.

-The Connect with Nature school program features environmental education activities offered in Queensland’s parks and forests.
-It gives students the opportunity to experience Queensland’s natural environment and cultural heritage through ranger-guided activities.
+The Connect with Nature school program features environmental education activities offered in Queensland’s parks and forests by the Department of National Parks, Sport and Racing.
+The program offers students the opportunity to experience Queensland’s natural environment through ranger-guided activities.
 Some activities are designed to meet the State curriculum, and some may attract a small user-pays fee.

 If travelling south from Brisbane on the Pacific Motorway: